mecool1/docs/docs/quickstart.md

 ### Withdrawing rewards

-After some time has passed, you should be see some rewards accruing due to the transaction on the network.
+After some time has passed, you should see some rewards accruing due to the transaction on the network.
 Click the **Withdraw** button on your validator's page to withdraw rewards for your delegation with that validator.

 ::: warning IMPORTANT
 Make sure to keep some funds in your account when delegating because you'll need funds to withdraw rewards!